cheeseweasel/amz_sp_api/lib/vendor-invoices-api-model/README.md

 # vendor-invoices-api-model

-AmzSpApi::VendorInvoicesApiModel - the Ruby gem for the Selling Partner API for Retail Procurement Payments
+AmzSpApi::VendorInvoicesApiModel - the Ruby gem for the Vendor Invoices v1

 The Selling Partner API for Retail Procurement Payments provides programmatic access to vendors payments data.